 Scenario 1 - Participants completing SIT

-All participants completing SIT will, subject to a review of artefacts by the relevant Code Body, not be required to go through the QT phase, but will still need to complete all other Qualification requirements.
+All participants completing SIT will, subject to a review of artefacts by the relevant Code Body, not be required to go through the QT phase, but will still need to complete all other MHHS Qualification requirements.

 Scenario 2 - Non-SIT participants joining direct to QT

-All participants joining direct to QT (i.e., not having first started SIT) will first have to produce evidence of PIT-DBT 1 completion (QT Entry Criteria) and then successfully complete QT (QT Exit Criteria) as defined by Code Bodies governing Qualification.
+All participants joining direct to QT (i.e., not having first started SIT) will first have to produce evidence of PIT-DBT 1 completion (QT Entry Criteria) and then successfully complete QT (QT Exit Criteria) as defined by Code Bodies governing MHHS Qualification.

 Participants will be allocated to a tranche as per the process set out in Section 11.3.2 QT Schedule.

-In the event, a Programme Participant intends to join QT after the Tranches have been allocated (Late entry), dependent on the QT window and cut-off time defined for tranches, Code Body will respond with the slot availability.
-However, a confirmation cannot be assured, and the participant should be prepared to accept Scenario 5 for enduring solution post MHHSP Qualification completion.
+In the event that a Programme Participant intends to join QT after the tranches have been allocated (Late entry), dependent on the QT window and cut-off time defined for tranches, Code Bodies will respond with the slot availability.
+However, a confirmation cannot be assured, and the participant should be prepared to accept Scenario 6 for the enduring Qualification solution.

 Scenario 3 - Participants requesting QT inflight from SIT.

-Process to be defined for participants intending to join QT in middle of qualification tranche.
+Process to be defined for participants intending to join QT in middle of a tranche.

 Participant A was in SIT but couldn’t complete testing and dropped out of SIT